ePages-de/epages-devportal/_posts/2018/2018-12-18-how-to-cope-with-a-localization-tool-in-action.md

 - no UI texts are currently in the making,
 - no UI texts are about to be done,
-- no UI texts are done, but not yet merged into the `l10n` branch.
+- the `l10n` branch doesn't contain translated keys that are not yet merged into the `master` branch.

 Otherwise, it could occur that our UI writers just provided new translations, but we can't merge them back into `l10n`, and afterwards directly to `master` because the `l10n` branch contains untranslated keys.